 Stop 1 – Santa Rosa Airport

-If you are flying into the Santa Rosa Airport, then this will be your first stop, but even if you are not flying in here you probably still want to come up and see some of the sculptures they have.
+If you are flying into the Santa Rosa Airport, then this will be your first stop, but even if you aren’t, you probably still want to come up and see some of the sculptures they have.
 The airport itself is named after Charles M. Schulz, so it is worth the visit just for that.

 Stop 2 – Railroad Square

-Heading out from the airport, you will want to make your way down to Railroad Square which is the old historic downtown in Santa Rosa.
+Heading out from the airport, you will want to make your way down to Railroad Square, which is the old historic district in Santa Rosa.
 This is a great spot to get a coffee or a bite to eat and just walk the streets.

 You can also see the original statue from the statue program here, a bronze statue of Charlie Brown and Snoopy.

-As you walk around you will see more statues such as Woodstock and Lucy so be sure to continue exploring.
+As you walk around, you will see more statues such as Woodstock and Lucy, so be sure to continue exploring the area.

 Stop 3 – The Museum

-The museum is great, and it runs the gauntlet between being fun for adults and for children.
+The museum is excellent, and it runs the gauntlet between being fun for adults and children.